anishrams/anishrams.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Anish Senathi is a final year master's student of robotics at Carnegie Mellon University.
+His research interests include computer vision, human-robot interaction and reinforcement learning.
+His is currently working on building an autonomous excavator rover with Prof. Red Whittaker and Caterpillar Inc.
 {style="text-align: justify;"}